sharetribe/flex-docs/src/docs/ftw-data-flow/ftw-redux/index.md

 ## Advanced Redux concepts: thunks

-One essential part of state management in SWT, is filling the Redux store with data fetched from the Flex API.
+One essential part of state management in the template is filling the Redux store with data fetched from the Flex API.
 This is done with [Redux Thunks](https://redux.js.org/advanced/async-actions#async-action-creators), which is a Redux middleware to create asynchronous action creators.